AshKmo/ash-script/README.md

 #
 ```

-A slight downside to this approach is that shebangs must have an additional hash mark placed on the line after it:
+A slight downside to this approach is that shebangs must have an additional hash mark placed on the line after them:

 ```
 #!/bin/ash-script